emanuelnav/festival-duki/README.md

 - HTML / CSS
 - JavaScript
 - Bootstrap
-- Google Forms and Sheets (for the DB)
+- Google Forms and Sheets (to storage the data)

 See the [Demo](https://emanuelnav.github.io/festival-duki/ "Demo")